logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtlist/getitemcount/_index.md

 weight: 9
 aliases:
     - /TA_Automation/Topics/abt_GetItemCount_3.html
+keywords: "getitemcount, abtlist getitemcount, get number of items in list, obtain count of items in list, how many items in list"
 ---
-keyword: [getitemcount, abtlist getitemcount, get number of items in list, obtain count of items in list, how many items in list]
----

-# GetItemCount

 ## Syntax